Employment With Killeen Police Department

 View current job openings or to sign up for job opening notifications.

 The Killeen Police Department is committed to hiring a well-qualified workforce that reflects the diversity within our city.
 We have prepared an Equal Employment Opportunity Utilization Report (PDF) outlining our strategy to attain this goal.
 For more information regarding employment as a Police Officer with the Killeen Police Department, please contact the Recruiting Office:

 Incentives & Training

 Experienced TCOLE certified police officers are eligible for a $3,000 sign on incentive, alternate pay plan, accelerated Field Training Program and hiring preference.
 Certified officers may be required to attend the Killeen Police Academy.
-Contact the Personnel Resource Officer and Training Sergeant for details.
+Email the Recruiting Office for details.

 KPD Minimum Requirements

 Applicants for employment with the Killeen Police Department for the position of Police Officer shall meet the following minimum requirements: